 Supporting LGBTI+ friends and family

 LGBTI+ stands for Lesbian, Gay, Bisexual, Transgender or Intersex.
-If a friend or family member comes out to you as LGBTI, you might not know what to do, especially if you’ve never known an LGBTI person before or don’t know much about them.
-Coming out is the term used to describe when an LGBTQ person accepts their sexual orientation or gender identity and decides to tell other people about it.
+If a friend or family member comes out to you as LGBTI+, you might not know what to do, but there are simple and easy actions you can make to show them that you accept their sexuality and gender identity without prejudice.

 You might feel unfazed by their sexual orientation or gender identity.
-Maybe you’ve always suspected it.
-However, coming out is a big moment and it can take a long time to work up to.
-You might feel by downplaying the moment or pretending you don’t care that you are being more supportive, but you should let your friend or family member have their moment.
-This is probably really important to them.
+However, coming out can be a big moment and it can take a long time to work up to.
+You might feel by downplaying the moment or pretending you don’t care that you are being more supportive, but follow their lead and try to understand how they want to be supported.

 Be there for them